sourcebots/docs/content/api/_index.md

 ## Logs

-A log file is saved in the folder so you can see what your robot did, what it didn't do, and any errors it raised.
-Each log file name includes the date and time so you can look back at your previous runs.
+A log file is saved in the `output/` folder so you can see what your robot did, what it didn't do, and any errors it raised.
+Each log file is in a folder based on its date and time, so you can look back at your previous runs.

 ## Included Libraries